apache/www-site/content/foundation/faq.md

 Treating others with disrespect, making code decisions outside of the project processes, demanding that someone else fix the bugs you created.

-## Where Can I Find ASF releases?  {#find-releases}
+## Where can I find ASF releases?  {#find-releases}

+Current Apache releases are available for download on the releases page of each project's website.
+Until the third quarter of 2021 Apache used a system of <a href="https://apache.org/history/mirror-history.html" target="_blank">download mirrors</a> to make the releases conveniently available around the world.
+Since then, all releases are distributed through a global content distribution network (CDN).
-All current Apache releases are distributed from a subdirectory on the main www.apache.org to [mirrors](/mirrors/) worldwide for disribution to the general public.
-(Anyone is [welcome to become a mirror](/info/how-to-mirror).)
-These releases are automatically copied to the [archives](http://archive.apache.org/) and remain present on archive.apache.org even after they have been removed from the current distribution directories.

-So, if you are looking for an old Apache release that is no longer on the mirrors, or need to refer to a permanent location (such as for legal notices), use a link to the archives.
-But if you want the latest stable releases, visit the home page of the ([Apache project](http://projects.apache.org/indexes/quick)) you are interested.
-You can also [browse a mirror near you](/dyn/closer.cgi/).
+All releases are automatically copied to the [archives](http://archive.apache.org/) and remain present on `archive.apache.org` even after they have been removed from projects' releases pages.
+So, if you are looking for an old Apache release that is no longer a project's releases page, or need to refer to a permanent location (such as for legal notices), use a link to the archives.
+But if you want the latest stable releases, visit the website of the ([Apache project](http://projects.apache.org/indexes/quick)) you are interested in.

 ## How do I contact projects and people?  {#contact}